on this page

 - call your regular payment line

-- provide feedback or submit a complaint to us.
+- submit a complaint to us.

 Centrepay deduction stopped

-Your Centrepay deduction may stop for a few reasons.
 You may have reached your target amount or end date, or a business may have stopped it.

 We’ll tell you in writing when a deduction has been set up, changed, cancelled, suspended, and resumed.
-It’s important to keep your contact details up to date so you get letters from us.

 You can register to get your letters online using either myGov or the Express Plus Centrelink mobile app.

 If you choose to get your letters online, you’ll also get an SMS to let you know about the letter.
-You won’t get an SMS if you’ve made the changes to your deductions yourself through your online channel.
+You won’t get an SMS if you’ve made the changes to your deductions through your online channel.

 Read how to subscribe to electronic messaging.